 - February 5: The Mike Walsh Show, a live daytime variety show from the studios of TEN10, starts a four-year run on 0-10 before switching to Nine in 1977.

-- Garry Meadows hosts 0-10’s The Price Is Right, a prime time game show that was so popular a daytime edition was also launched.
+- February: Garry Meadows hosts 0-10’s The Price Is Right, a daytime game show that was so popular a separate prime time edition was also launched.

 - TV Week Gold Logie Winner: Tony Barber (Great Temptation, Seven)